JetsonHacksNano/rootOnUSB/README.md

 APPEND ${cbootargs} root=/dev/sda1 rootwait rootfstype=ext4
   ```

 The first entry is most specific, the last most generic.
-Note that you are not guaranteed that a USB device is enumerated in a certain order and will always have the save device path.
-That is, if you leave another USB drive plugged in along with your root disk, the root disk may have a different path such as /dev/sdb1.
+Note that you are not guaranteed that a USB device is enumerated in a certain order and will always have the same device path.
+That is, if you leave another USB drive plugged in along with your root disk when you boot the Jetson, the root disk may have a different path than originally, such as /dev/sdb1.

 Also, there is a convenience file: diskUUID.sh which will determine the UUID of a given device.
 This is useful for example to determine the UUID of the USB drive.
 Note: If the UUID returned is not similar in length to the above example, then it is likely that the device is not formatted as ext4.